Playing with the index of M-theory

 \subsection{Multi Taub-NUT spaces \texorpdfstring{$TN_n$}{TNn}}

 The cousins of ALE spaces of $A_{n-1}$ type are ALF spaces, the multi center Taub-NUT spaces $TN_n$.
-They are four dimensional hyperK\"ahler spaces asymptotic at infinity to $\mathbb{R}^3 \times S^1$, with $R$ the radius of this circle.
+They are four-dimensional hyperK\"ahler spaces asymptotic at infinity to $\BR^3 \times S^1$, with $R$ the radius of this circle.
 Close to the origin $TN_n$ looks like the $A_{n-1}$ space.
 Thus $TN_n$ can be thought of as hyperK\"ahler deformation of $A_{n-1}$ with deformation parameter $R^{-1}$.
-Taking $R$ to infinity reduces the $TN_n$ hyperK\"ahler metric to the $A_{n-1}$ hyperK\"ahler metric. $TN_n$ is not a toric variety and thus it cannot be glued from $\mathbb{C}^2$ pieces.
-Therefore it is hard to conjecture the form of the corresponding partition function.
+Taking $R$ to infinity reduces the $TN_n$ hyperK\"ahler metric to the $A_{n-1}$ hyperK\"ahler metric.